What Is a Data Platform? A Practical Guide for 2025

 How To Select The Right Data Platform Partner

 Technology selection is only one part of a successful data platform initiative.
-The expertise of the implementation partner is often the deciding factor.
-It is crucial to look past sales presentations to assess a firm’s actual capabilities.
-This de-risks the investment and prevents project failure.
+The expertise of the implementation partner is often the deciding factor, which means looking past sales presentations to assess a firm’s actual capabilities - the step that de-risks the investment and prevents project failure.

 The goal is not to find the cheapest hourly rate, but a strategic partner who can accelerate the timeline, avoid common technical pitfalls, and maintain focus on business value.